Lie theory of finite simple groups and the Roth property

 \begin{proposition} Let $G$ be a finite group and $\CC\subseteq G\setminus\{e\}$ a conjugacy class.
-Then $K$ has a (positive) integral maximal eigenvalue $c$, given by the sum of any row of $K$.
-Moreover, $K$ splits onto $r$ irreducible components {\em iff} the eigenspace associated to $c$ has dimension $r$ and in this case all other eigenspace dimensions are divisible by $r$.
-In particular, if $K$ is irreducible then the eigenspace associated to $c$ is 1-dimensional, generated by the eigenvector $\theta=\sum_ax_a$. \end{proposition}
+Then $K$ has a (positive) integral maximal eigenvalue $\lambda_{max}$, given by the sum of any column of $K$.
+Moreover, $K$ splits onto $r$ irreducible direct summands {\em if and only if} the eigenspace associated to $\lambda_{max}$ has dimension $r$ and in this case all other eigenspace dimensions are divisible by $r$.
+In particular, if $K$ is irreducible then the eigenspace associated to $\lambda_{max}$ is 1-dimensional, generated by the eigenvector $\theta=\sum_aa$. \end{proposition}